 Monday, March 13, 2006

-once when i was abt 8 or 9, my aunt's family came to visit us in dhaka from malaysia. my cousin brother (or, 'bhai', my erstwhile hero and mentor being only a year older than me) and i had not seen each other in 5 years.
+one afternoononce when i was abt 8 or 9, my aunt's family came to visit us in dhaka from malaysia. my cousin brother (or, 'bhai', my erstwhile hero and mentor being only a year older than me) and i had not seen each other in 5 years.

 when one is 8 or 9, 5 years is a millennium. yet, once we were left together for 5 minutes, the years apart evaporated, and we were once again joined at the hip. our bond, though, consisted mostly with me following his every command with mute devotion, struck dumb by his powers at ingenious mischief. and what an artist he was!